 KNOWLEDGE IS EMPOWERMENT

-You can’t stop your symptoms, but you do have the ability to change how you respond to your symptoms.
-If you have a functional medical problem, understanding how the nervous system works in general and more specifically how your individual nervous system works is critical because it gives you the knowledge, empowerment, and tools to work with your own body in ways that you can control.
-Understanding your unique nervous system allows you not just to understand how to better cope with your symptoms but also to gain new insight into what your mind and body are doing so you can develop treatment plan that heals your body.
+While you do not have conscious control of your symptoms, you have the ability to change how you engage with and respond to your symptoms.
+You also have the ability to how the nervous system works in general and more specifically how your individual nervous system works.
+Understanding your unique nervous system gives you the knowledge, empowerment, and tools to work with, not against, your body, helping you to better cope with your symptoms and gain new insight into what your mind and body are doing so you can develop treatment plan that heals your body.

 Many patients find themselves asking, “Why do I have this physiological problem?”
-Answering a why question like this one brings you into your intellect or the frontal lobe of our brain.
+Attempting to answer a why question brings you into your intellect or the frontal lobe of our brain.
 This part of our brain is capable of forming logical and rational analyses and explanations for phenomena of which we are aware but does not increase our awareness itself.
 Working more directly with the nervous system cultivates insight, widening your scope so that you can be aware of that which you are not yet aware.
 When you widen your scope, new information becomes available.
 You can then use this information to seek out and have new experiences that promote healing.

 GENERATE INSIGHT, STIMULATE HEALING